-Queen Mary has been and continues to work closely with government and the NHS to support the fight against coronavirus.
+Queen Mary has been and continues to work closely with government, local authorities and the NHS to support the fight against coronavirus.

 We have launched a number of new research studies to develop understanding of Covid-19 and its impact on people physically, emotionally, socially and economically as well as its' wider society impacts.
 Our School of Medicine and Dentistry is also involved in supporting research into Covid-19 prevention and treatment.
 For more details on these studies please visit our dedicated Coronavirus news pages.